Student Life

 DSC_5088.JPG

 Canticles is a student-created, student-edited Catholic High literary magazine.
 It features original poems, short fiction, and artwork.
-Canticles is published twice, yearly.
+Canticles is published yearly.

 Moderator: Mrs. Stephanie Leddy